Stephen Hatfield Dodds

-Steve Hatfield Dodds (born Stephen Dodds) is an Australian philosophical economist, with notable work in the social cost of economic decision-making and particularly sustainable development and the economic impact of climate change.
+Steve Hatfield Dodds (born Stephen Dodds) is an Australian philosophical economist, with some work in the social cost of economic decision-making and particularly sustainable development and the economic impact of climate change.

 Education

 In 2000, Hatfield Dodds gained his PhD in Economics from the Australian National University in Canberra, after submitting a thesis, From consumerism to sustainable development: essays on progress, well-being and limits in economic thought.

 Work

 Soon after graduating, and joining the Australian Government's Treasury, Hatfield Dodds was seconded to the Canadian Department of Finance for several years and lived in Ottawa with his family.

 On returning to Australia, he held positions in The Allen Consulting Group, Environment Australia, and the Australian National University.

 He worked with, and advised on: